Babes in Toyland (1934 film): Ownership history

 Author Scott MacGillivray writes, "The Laurel & Hardy film library has passed through many hands since Hal Roach began licensing his various properties in 1944.
 The rights have been scattered and splintered, and the inventory has been parceled off in many different directions.
 A good example is the long and checkered commercial career of Babes in Toyland."
-Most theatrical motion pictures are owned and controlled by the studios that produced them, but Babes in Toyland was produced independently by Hal Roach, and his distributor Metro-Goldwyn-Mayer had no ownership stake in the picture.
+Roach's distributor Metro-Goldwyn-Mayer owned the original copyright on Babes in Toyland, as it did with all of the 1927-1938 Roach films it distributed and, after 1929, helped finance via advance money.

-Hal Roach first sold the film in 1944 to the Victor Herbert estate, and the film's copyright was reassigned to Federal Films, owned by film producers Boris Morros and William LeBaron.
+In June 1943, Roach acquired the rights to most of these films from MGM, including Babes in Toyland.
+While Roach retained much of this catalog and assigned reissue rights to Film Classics and other distributors, the rights to Babes in Toyland were sold in 1944 to the Victor Herbert estate, and the film's copyright was reassigned to Federal Films, owned by film producers Boris Morros and William LeBaron.
 Morros and LeBaron intended to produce a remake of the film, to be filmed in Cinecolor.
 When the producers bought the film rights, they inherited the negative of the 1934 Babes in Toyland.
 Having no need for the older picture, they licensed it to film broker Joe Auerbach, who paid $10,000 for worldwide reissue rights to the film (except for North America; those rights were reserved by Federal).

 Plans changed when the Cinecolor company joined forces with a rival production company; the new script was rejected by the Motion Picture Production Code office; and the Victor Herbert estate made too many objections to suit Morros and LeBaron.
 Faced with these new complications, the producers abandoned their remake.

 The North American rights of the Laurel and Hardy version were granted to independent producer and former exhibitor Robert L. Lippert in 1949.
 Lippert planned to make the film available to theaters during the holiday season of 1949, but the Victor Herbert estate insisted on certain changes before the film could be reissued.
 Lippert complied with the changes and reissued the film as March of the Wooden Soldiers in 1950.
 Lippert's 16mm prints (intended for nontheatrical use by schools, libraries, churches, film societies, and other institutions) were fully complete and unedited, but the 35mm prints released to theaters were shortened and edited according to the estate legalities.